DHILL2123/JavaScript_Selections_Loops/README.md

 let n = Math.round(Math.random() * (500 - 100) + 100); // creates a random number between 100 and 500
 ```

-2. Create a `for` loop that iterates from 0 to n
+2.that iterates from 0 to n
 3. If your current iteration is equal to `value`, then print "Found value!", and `break` out of the loop
 4. If you do not ever find the value and break out of the loop, then after the loop is finished, print "Did not find value"